 After (Valuable Content):

-The improved version would include:
+The better version would have:

-- Introduction explaining why brewing method matters
+- An intro about why brewing method matters

-- Grinding techniques for different brew methods
+- How to grind for different brew types

-- Water temperature and quality section
+- Water temperature and quality tips

-- Step-by-step instructions for each method
+- Step-by-step guides for each method

-- Troubleshooting common problems
+- How to fix common problems

 - FAQ section